 The Center for Christian Leadership, a continuing education program of the Anderson University School of Theology, is pleased to deliver a number of biblically and theologically based learning opportunities.
 We hope you will join us for these events over the coming year.
-Contact the Center at your convenience for registration or additional information.
+Contact the Center at your convenience for additional information.

 2014 Newell Lectures in Biblical Studies

 33rd Annual Lecture

 Dean Emeritus and Distinguished Professor at Large

 LOCATION: The Adam W. Miller Chapel, School of Theology

 OVERALL TOPIC: "The Word of God and Church Life"